Bristance/acer-swift-thermal-control/README.md

 This standalone COSMIC applet exposes the Acer Swift thermal profiles from `acer-swift-thermal-control` in the panel.

+This is an expansion of a script created by Lukas Fink which can be found at https://github.com/fink-lukas/acer-swift-thermal-control.

 ## What it does

 - Shows the currently selected fan profile in the panel